puppe1990/VideoPresenter-Pro/README.md

 4. **Start Recording**: Click the red record button
 5. **Drag Video**: Click and drag the video box to reposition
 6. **Stop & Download**: Stop recording and download your video
+7. **Upload to Cloud**: Use the Drive or Dropbox buttons to save online

 ## 🔧 Configuration